trustrachel/pycon-2014-talk/abstract.md

 DETAILED ABSTRACT
 -----------------

 "The idea of Flask is to build a good foundation for all applications.
 Everything else is up to you or extensions." - Armin Ronacher, creator of Flask.

+No batteries included

 Flask purposely ships with almost nothing - it's a no-batteries-included toolkit at heart.
-Instead, it hands you the tools to make your own batteries.

-We'll start with a quick introduction to Flask, and go over over the various ways you can extend it to add your own functionality.
+Most functionality lies in the extension ecosystem, and if you want to share your own code, you'll need to learn how to create one.
+We'll talk about the architecture of Flask, and go over how you can extend it to add your own functionality.

-A working example: Flask-FeatureFlags
+A working example - Flask-FeatureFlags

-When my team moved to continous integration, we needed a way to hide incomplete features.
-I wrote a small library to do just that.
-Other teams were interested and it seemed generally useful so I rewrote it as a general purpose extension and open-sourced it.

-In a hundred lines of code, it shows most of the ways you can extend Flask including signal hooks, decorators, and new Jinja template functionality.
-It even works in Python 3.
+When my team moved to continous integration, we needed a way to deploy but hide incomplete features.
+I wrote a small library to add feature flagging to our application.
+Other teams were interested so I rewrote it as a general purpose extension and open sourced it.
+It's only a hundred lines of code, but it's a great indroduction to how you can extend Flask including signal hooks, decorators, and new Jinja functionality.
+It even works with Python 3.

-Some Title Goes Here
+Where do you go from here?

-We'll close with a sampler of Flask extensions that push the envelope to give you a flavor of where you can go after the basics.
+We'll end with a sampler of Flask extensions that push the envelope to give you a flavor of where you can go after the basics.

 OUTLINE
 -------